 ****** START OF CHANGES ****

+B.2.1.2 Privacy considerations

+B.2.1.2.0 General

+This clause contains considerations about usage of privacy in the NAS layer, i.e. SUCI privacy as described in clause 6.12, together with privacy in the EAP-TLS layer.
+Annex B.2.1.2.1 describes the case when EAP-TLS does not provide any privacy, which is only relevant for EAP-TLS 1.2.
+Annex B.2.1.2.2 describes the case when EAP-TLS does provide privacy, i.e. either EAP-TLS 1.3 or EAP-TLS 1.2 with privacy option activated.

-B.2.1.2 Privacy considerations B.2.1.2.1 EAP TLS without subscription identifier privacy
+B.2.1.2.1 EAP-TLS without subscription identifier privacy (EAP-TLS 1.2 only)

-For EAP TLS, if the operator determines to not provide subscription identifier privacy for the UE in TLS layer (e.g., in TLS 1.2 without privacy option), the subscription identifier protection in NAS layer, i.e., in Step 1 of Figure B.2.1-1, becomes ineffective privacy-wise.
+For EAP TLS 1.2, if the operator determines to not provide subscription identifier privacy for the UE in EAP-TLS layer (in EAP-TLS 1.2 without privacy option), the subscription identifier protection in NAS layer, i.e., in Step 1 of Figure B.2.1-1, becomes ineffective privacy-wise.
 Therefore, the operator may just choose that UE uses "null-scheme" for calculation of SUCI which is sent in NAS layer.
 However, the operator may anyway use other than null-schemes (e.g., one of ECIES schemes) for simplification of having single scheme for all UEs in NAS layer even though privacy is not enhanced in this particular case.

+B.2.1.2.2 EAP-TLS with subscription identifier privacy

+For EAP-TLS, if the operator determines to provide subscription identifier privacy for the UE in TLS layer, the EAP-TLS server needs to support privacy either inherently (as in EAP-TLS 1.3) or via separate privacy option (as in EAP-TLS 1.2).
+If privacy is an option in EAP-TLS layer (i.e. EAP-TLS 1.2), then the operator needs to configure UE with the information that privacy-on-TLS layer is enabled.
+For EAP-TLS 1.3, privacy is mandatory and thus needs no configuration.
+Further, the following considerations need to be taken.

-The operator could also determine not to provide subscription identifier privacy for the UE in NAS layer even though the TLS layer inherently provides subscription identifier privacy (e.g., in TLS 1.3).
+If the UE is configured to use privacy option in EAP-TLS 1.2, the operator could still determine not to provide subscription identifier privacy for the UE in NAS layer.
 In such case, the operator may just choose that UE uses "null-scheme" for calculation of SUCI which is sent in NAS layer.

-B.2.1.2.2 EAP TLS with subscription identifier privacy
+In this case the privacy in the EAP-TLS layer becomes ineffective privacy-wise.

+EAP-TLS 1.3 [76] inherently provides privacy.
+Section 2.1.8 of EAP-TLS [76] states:

+"A client supporting TLS 1.3 MUST NOT send its username (or any other permanent identifiers) in cleartext in the Identity Response (or any message used instead of the Identity Response)."

+Hence, null- scheme SUCI cannot be used for EAP-TLS 1.3, unless an anonymous identifier is used (see below).

-For EAP TLS, if the operator determines to provide subscription identifier privacy for the UE in TLS layer, the the EAP TLS server needs to support privacy either inherently (e.g., in TLS 1.3) or via separate privacy option (e.g., in TLS 1.2).
-If privacy is an option in TLS layer-, then the operator needs to configure UE with the information that privacy-on-TLS layer is enabled.
-Further, following considerations need to be taken.In Step 1 of Figure B.2.1-1, it is important that calculation of SUCI, which is sent in NAS layer, is done using schemes other than "null-scheme".
-Otherwise, the subscription identifier protection provided by TLS layer becomes ineffective privacy-wise.
-Nevertheless, the "null-scheme" could be used in NAS layer while still preserving subscription identifier privacy, by omitting the username part from NAI as described in RFC 4282 clause 2.3 [y].
+In Step 1 of Figure B.2.1-1 and Figure B.2.1-2, it is important that calculation of SUCI, which is sent in NAS layer, is done using schemes other than "null-scheme".
+Otherwise, the subscription identifier protection provided by EAP-TLS layer becomes ineffective privacy-wise.
+Nevertheless, the “null-scheme” could be used in NAS layer while still preserving subscription identifier privacy, by omitting the username part from NAI as described in RFC 4282 clause 2.3 [y].
 It would be analogous to using anonymous identifier in EAP, meaning that only realm part from NAI is included in SUCI which is sent in NAS layer.
 Thus formed SUCI can still be used to route the authentication request to AUSF.